bowenbee/PowerPlatform/Component - Progress Timeline/README.md

 # Purpose

 This component, created using **Power Fx**, was inspired by the **Business Process Flow Timeline step control** found in model driven apps.
-This canvas app component allows users to step through various stages, moving the flow bar forward or backward.
+This canvas app component allows users to step through various stages, moving the timeline forward or backward.
 The component uses SVGs to indicate when a step is **Not Started**, **Active**, or **Completed**.
+Practical use-cases can be for multi step forms and more complex data entry processes where items may sit at a certain stage for a period of time.

 ![Image1](assets/HorizonaProgressBar1.png)